Satisfactory Academic Progress (SAP) Policy for Financial Aid

 Petitions for Reinstatement of Financial Aid

-If financial aid eligibility is suspended but the unsatisfactory academic progress was the result of an unanticipated circumstance or personal emergency that prevented the student from being academically successful, the student may submit a Satisfactory Progress Petition to be considered for reinstatement.
+If financial aid eligibility is suspended but the unsatisfactory academic progress was the result of an unanticipated circumstance or personal emergency that prevented the student from being academically successful, the student may submit a Satisfactory Academic Progress Petition to be considered for reinstatement.

 - Students may petition for financial aid reinstatement only twice while working on an associate’s degree.

-- If financial aid eligibility is suspended due to not being able to complete a degree within the maximum timeframe (150 percent) the student may also petition for an extension of their timeframe to finish the degree: Extension of Timeframe Petition.
+- If financial aid eligibility is suspended due to not being able to complete a degree within the maximum timeframe (150 percent) the student may also petition for an extension of their timeframe to finish the degree: Satisfactory Academic Progress Petition.
 (Students cannot petition to have more than 45 remedial/preparatory credits paid by financial aid.)

 - If financial aid eligibility is suspended due to cumulative GPA being below 2.0 after six or more quarters of attendance at CBC, the student is NOT eligible to petition.
 Eligibility can only be reinstated once the student has completed enough credits, without financial aid, to bring the cumulative GPA up to 2.0.